 Regardless of what causes a pipe to freeze, it is your responsibility, as the landlord, to fix the problem, explains Nelson Management.
 Frozen pipes interfere with the rental’s water supply and will make the home uninhabitable.
 Solve the problem first and then decide later who will be financially responsible for it.

 When pipes freeze, the termination of an apartment’s water supply is not the only problem you have to deal with.
 If you remember your high school science, you know that water freezes when it expands.
-This means a frozen pipe is liable to burst.
+This means a frozen pipe is liable to become a burst pipe emergency.
 It may also leak after it is thawed.

 There are two ways to handle frozen pipes: thaw the pipe or replace it.
 If action is taken soon after the pipe starts to freeze, it is usually possible to prevent damage to the pipe.
 But if action is delayed, leaks may result and replacing the pipe will become inevitable.